ClimateFluidPhysics-ANU/DynamicalSystems-BifurcationTheory/README.md

-This repository will contain materials used in the 'mini' course "Basics of Dynamical Systems and Bifurcation Theory" which is to be held during January 20th-28th in the Research School of Earth Sciences, Australian National University.
+This repository contains materials used in the 'mini' course "Basics of Dynamical Systems and Bifurcation Theory" which was held between 20th and 31st of January, 2020 at the Research School of Earth Sciences, Australian National University.

 ### Lectures (Henk)